 Experience the famous Waitomo Glow Worm Caves, a Maori cultural performance in an authentic Maori Village peppered with a traditional Hangi dinner, see Geysers and take a thrilling Jetboat ride to the Huka Falls.
 Enjoy stunning views of the volcanoes and explore the vibrant City of Sails – Auckland.

 This self drive tour is an awesome week in New Zealand to explore some of the major highlights of the North Island.
 After experiencing the included, iconic activities you will rest in pre-booked accommodations at the end of each great day.

-Explore the diversity of this amazing country on a fantastic route with stunning experiences.
+Explore the diversity of this extraordinary country on a fantastic route with stunning experiences.
 Enjoy!

 The details below are for each of the days where there is a major driving leg.